pdidev/pdi/pdi/docs/Using_PDI.md

 ## How to deactivate PDI {#deactivate_pdi}

 As of now, only the C component is supported for no-pdi.
+If using a Fortran API or a Python API, you can manually disable PDI by commenting out all of the source code calls to PDI.

 You may use the no-pdi mock directory (with an available Paraconf) instead of the real PDI to compile your application.
 The only modification you need to make is to add the